 Made from wicker and wood, these two seated sledges cruise down the narrow streets of Monte all the way back down to Funchal.

 Powered by two carreiros, or sledge drivers, wearing white uniforms and straw hats, the 2km journey takes roughly 10 minutes as they use only their boots as brakes.

-But don’t worry it’s completely safe, and a great form on income for locals thanks to tourism.
+But don’t worry, it’s completely safe and a great form of income for locals thanks to tourism.